 A branch office in Germany will have a designated manager who will handle the day-to-day activities and follow the instructions for conducting business as described by the head office.
 However, the individual appointed a branch representative will need to have a residence permit if he is not a German resident and not an EU member state citizen.
 This document is also required when the branch manager will be spending a longer period of time in the country.
 The residence permit is not mandatory when the individual retains his/her residency in another country and only travels to Germany for business purposes for a short amount of time.
 One of our agents can give you more details about the special requirements for the branch manager in Germany.

-When setting up a branch office in Germany, there are several aspects to consider compared to the creation of a subsidiary or any other domestic business.
+When setting up a branch office in Germany at the level of 2021, there are several aspects to consider compared to the creation of a subsidiary or any other domestic business.
 The first one refers to the trading name of the branch which must be the same as the parent company’s name.

 All documents for incorporation must be prepared by the parent company which must appoint a legal representative in Germany to complete the procedure.